Hofls/useful-info/ideas-strategies-concepts/books.md

 * `Fooled by randomness` - fallibility of human knowledge.
 People look for explanations even if event was completely random
 * `Skin in the game` - if you have the rewards, you must also be exposed to the risks
 * `The black swan` - very rare events with big impact.
 Be ready for them
+* `Nonzero: The Logic of Human Destiny` - Biological and cultural evolution are driven by non-zero-sum games